Think something fits on here? Email liamrosen@gmail.com and I’ll check it out.

 - Field Meridians - nature artsy social justice kinda vibe

-- Lightning Society (Bushwick) - late 30s-early 40s burners and conscious folk that host monthly potlucks and open mics.
+- Lightning Society (Bushwick) - burners and conscious folk, primarily in their 30s, that host monthly potlucks and open mics.

 - StoryTell - near-weekly group storytelling and connection events (paid)